-highly translational Physiology discipline, is by nature а and requires the effective integration of knowledge related to biochemistry, pharmacology, molecular biology, and other disciplines.
+Physiology is by nature a highly translational discipline, and requires the effective integration of knowledge related to biochemistry, pharmacology, molecular biology, and other disciplines.
 Members of the Department of Physiology at LSUHSC conduct NIH-funded research on the function of organisms at every level of biological organization: molecular, cellular, tissue, organ, organ system, and wholebody integration.
 This approach maximizes the utility of our research as well as the individuals in training.